JonathanGarson/RoO.jl/README.md

 *CPU*: Intel i5 13600k - 3.5Ghz - up to 20 threads

-*Multithreading*: the entire computation has been run on a single core to ease portability and CPU requirement from device to device.
+*Multithreading*: the entire computation has been run on a single thread to ease portability and limits CPU requirements from device to device.
 From this perspective we depart from the authors more demanding computational requirements.

 *RAM* : ~3.6 Gb / 32Go available